cea-hpc/modules/doc/source/modulefile.rst

  availability listing yet keeping the ability to select such module for load with the regular resolution mechanism (i.e., no need to use module exact name to select it)

+ If ``--allow-user`` option is set, hiding is not applied if the username of the user currently running :file:`modulecmd.tcl` is part of the list of username specified.

  If the :option:`--all` is set on :subcmd:`avail`, :subcmd:`aliases`,
  :subcmd:`whatis` or :subcmd:`search` sub-commands, hiding is disabled thus